William Contreras Preview, Player Props: Brewers vs. Rangers

-William Contreras -- hitting .250 with three doubles, a home run, four walks and seven RBI in his past 10 games -- will be in action for the Milwaukee Brewers against the Texas Rangers, with Andrew Heaney on the mound, on August 18 at 8:05 PM ET.
+The Milwaukee Brewers, including William Contreras (batting .262 in his past 10 games, with three doubles, a home run, three walks and 10 RBI), take on starting pitcher Dane Dunning and the Texas Rangers at Globe Life Field, Saturday at 4:05 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Dodgers.
+In his last game, he collected three RBI (going 3-for-5 with a double) against the Rangers.

 William Contreras Game Info & Props vs. the Rangers